-7 Freedom of association
+6 Freedom of association and collective bargaining

-For freedom of association to be respected, there must be no interference with trade unions by companies and the right to collective bargaining must be recognized.
+For freedom of association and the right to collective bargaining to be respected, there must be no interference with trade unions by companies and the right to collective bargaining must be recognized.
 Examples of interference with a trade union by a company include situations where forming or joining a trade union is mandated by the company or where union representatives are appointed.
 Another example of a situation where the right to collective bargaining has not been recognized is where there is no opportunity to discuss working conditions and other issues with the company.